-The Respondent is a drop zone operator at Dillingham Airfield.
-In support of this finding, the Respondent authored a letter to the Honolulu Control Facility declaring its intent to "conduct a series of parachute operations at Dillingham Airfield ... from January 16, 2014 through December 16, 2015."
-When discussing his ten years as a drop zone operator, Mr. McCowan explained that he controlled all business operations at the drop zone, including the pilots' actions.
-Similarly, in maintaining an onsite office at Dillingham Airfield, where either Mr. Banal or a manger was present during all parachute activities, the Respondent controlled the drop zone, as well as communication with its pilots.
+The Respondent is a drop zone operator at Dillingham Airfield.83 In support of this finding, the Respondent authored a letter to the Honolulu Control Facility declaring its intent to "conduct a series of parachute operations at Dillingham Airfield ... from January 16, 2014 through December 16, 2015."84 When discussing his ten years as a drop zone operator, Mr. McCowan explained that he controlled all business operations at the drop zone, including the pilots' actions.85 Similarly, in maintaining an onsite office at Dillingham Airfield, where either Mr. Banal or a manger was present during all parachute activities, the Respondent controlled the drop zone, as well as communication with its pilots.86

 As a drop zone operator, the Respondent is independently liable for ensuring parachute operations are conducted in accordance with the clear language of the regulation.
 In its posthearing brief, the Respondent pointed to a National Transportation Safety Board (NTSB) case, Administrator v.
-Foss, for the proposition that liability is limited to the parachutist and the pilot in command.
-The proposition of the Liability is limited to the parachutist and the pilot in command.
-The NTSB's reliance upon the FAA Administrator's brief in that case, which described a theory of "dual responsibility" for both the pilot and the parachutists during skydiving operations, did not discuss the role or responsibility of the other parties referenced in the current regulations.
-Of note, Foss dealt with 14 C.F.R. §105.29, which prohibited making a "parachute jump," and has since been replaced with 14 C.F.R. § 105.17, which, as previously discussed, prohibits conducting a "parachute operation," an act that was defined to include the actions of a drop zone operator.
+Foss, for the proposition that liability is limited to the parachutist and the pilot in command.87 Importantly, NTSB cases "are not binding on the Administrator."88 Additionally, the NTSB's reliance upon the FAA Administrator's brief in that case, which described a theory of "dual responsibility" for both the pilot and the parachutists during skydiving operations, did not discuss the role or responsibility of the other parties referenced in the current regulations.
+Of note, Foss dealt with 14 C.F.R. §105.29,89 which prohibited making a "parachute jump," and has since been replaced with 14 C.F.R. § 105.17, which, as previously discussed, prohibits conducting a "parachute operation," an act that was defined to include the actions of a drop zone operator.
 Because Foss did not address the role of other parties and in light of the change in the regulations since Foss, the NTSB's decision cannot be interpreted to